 Though benzodiazepines, also known as “benzos,” have legitimate medical uses, they can cause harm to the body and mind, especially in cases of overuse or misuse.
 Dealing with benzo addiction can mitigate the damage this class of drugs does.
-For some people, recognizing the harmful effects of benzo abuse can prompt them to seek the treatment that they need.
+For some people, recognizing the harmful effects of benzo abuse can prompt them to seek the treatment that they need, such as a benzo taper program.
 True Life Center can help.

 What Are Benzodiazepines?

 Benzos are drugs that have a sedating effect.
 Often, doctors may prescribe Valium (diazepam), Xanax (alprazolam), Klonopin (clonazepam), or other benzos for insomnia or anxiety.
 However, people often misuse these drugs to take advantage of their relaxing, hypnotic effects.

 The longer someone takes benzos, the higher a chance of dependency.
 Also, withdrawal symptoms will more likely occur in those who take these drugs for several months than those who temporarily use them.
 Benzo harm reduction starts with stopping the use of these drugs on a tapered schedule to prevent problems caused by use and minimize withdrawal.

 Both short and long-term effects can occur from benzo use.
 For example, immediately after taking these drugs, the user will feel tired and have problems completing complex tasks.
 Additionally, other side effects of taking benzos include:

 - Needing to take more to get the same effects

 If an overdose occurs, it is a medical emergency.
 Call 911 and tell the dispatcher that you suspect a benzo overdose.
 First responders should have a medication, flumazenil, to treat overdose from benzos.
 However, after an overdose, the person should seek benzo addiction treatment to avoid severe withdrawal symptoms.